Indian army says 4 suspected rebels killed in Kashmir

-SRINAGAR, India (AP) — The Indian army says four suspected rebels have been killed in disputed Kashmir as businesses and schools shut in the region in response to a separatists’ call to protest the killing of eight civilians by government forces during a weekend by-election.
+SRINAGAR, India (AP) — Four suspected rebels were killed in fighting with the Indian army in Kashmir, as businesses and schools shut in the disputed region on Monday in response to a separatists’ call to protest the killing of eight civilians by government forces during a weekend by-election, officials said.

-Army spokesman Col. Rajesh Kalia says a gunbattle erupted Sunday night after the four militants crossed from Pakistani territory into the Indian-held portion of Kashmir in Keran sector.
-There was no independent confirmation of the incident.
+Army spokesman Col. Rajesh Kalia said a gunbattle erupted Sunday night after the four militants crossed from Pakistani side of the Himalayan territory into the Indian-held portion of Kashmir in Keran sector.

-Meanwhile, a strike called by separatists paralyzed life in the Kashmir Valley on Monday.
+Meanwhile, a strike called by separatists who challenge India’s sovereignty over Kashmir paralyzed life in the Kashmir Valley on Monday.

-Government forces opened fire on Sunday on crowds of people who attacked polling stations during a by-election for a vacant seat in India’s Parliament, killing eight people.

 Most Read Stories